Professional Services Businesses for Sale

 Vendor Management Company

-Provides vendor management services for multi-location mid-to-large enterprises, including document management, bill auditing and billing optimization, plus ongoing invoice and contract reviews to reduce costs and mitigate risk
+Provides comprehensive vendor management services including document management, bill auditing, billing optimization, and ongoing invoice and contract reviews across over 40 expense categories for medium to large multi-location businesses, primarily serving long-term healthcare, credit unions, retail construction, and restaurant chains

 Price$1.5M